Doc Strange

 Legendary Knight

-Yes it does, but was well below the lower level so filled it up to upper point which when run and left to settle gets me to just over the mid point in the inspection windowDoes it not state in the Triumph manual that it should be between the two levels?
+Yes it does, but was well below the lower level so filled it up to upper point which when run and left to settle gets me to just over the mid point in the inspection window(y)

 I won't be insulting and ask about the right oil